Which city is cheaper, Venice or Hong Kong?

 Venice is a world class destination for shoppers.
 There are many unique items that people purchase in town.
 Some of the most popular include Murano glass, Burano lace, Venetian masks, and local fabrics.

-Venice is known to be a very family-friendly place to visit.
+Venice is a very family-friendly place to visit.
 Even for kids, visiting this city is all about soaking up the atmosphere and sense of place.
 It is unlike anywhere else in the world.
 The canals, historic buildings, gondolas, and plazas offer a special environment, even for kids who may be burned out from exploring cities.
 Attractions that appeal to kids include visiting the prisons at Doge's Palace, shopping for masks, and taking a ride on a gondola.

 Hong Kong has so much to offer for a romantic couple's vacation.
 This city is filled with luxury hotels, beautiful parks, and impressive restaurants.
 For a romantic evening, check out the Symphony of Lights over Victoria Harbour after the sun sets.